Sandy Hollow–Gulgong railway line: Current status

-Because of Coal from the Ulan Area is now the primary function of this line, Australian Rail Track Corporation (ARTC) refer to the line as the Ulan line all the way from Muswellbrook to Gulgong.
+Because coal from the Ulan area is now the primary function of this line, Australian Rail Track Corporation (ARTC) refer to the line as the Ulan line all the way from Muswellbrook to Gulgong.
 Coal from the Ulan, Moolarben, Wilpinjong @ the Western Ulan End and Mangoola (Anvil Hill), Mt Pleasant and Bengalla Mines close to Muswellbrook also use this line.
-In preparation for this, ARTC are upgrading the lines in the Muswellbrook yard and adding two more passing loops to the Ulan line in 2007.More Loops have been added since then as below.
+In preparation for this, ARTC are upgrading the lines in the Muswellbrook yard and adding two more passing loops to the Ulan line in 2007.
+More Loops have been added since then as below.
 The line previously used outdated electric train staff (ETS) safeworking procedures in 5 sections over its length.
 This is being replaced with centralised traffic control (CTC) in 5 stages.
 The stages correspond to the 5 ETS sections, numbered from Muswellbrook to Gulgong.
 The 4th stage, to Ulan, was completed in May 2008.
 This extends CTC to the westernmost coal mine on the line, covering the majority of train movements on the line.

 Progress at upgrading the signaling by ARTC was criticised as slow and causing bottlenecks.
 The upgrade was previously due to be completed at the end of 2007.